 Rebbe Nachman of Breslov (1772-1810) constantly spoke about the power of hitbodedut or meditation.
 This is finding a quiet place, away from people, and speaking to G-d in one’s own language.
 It’s a form of prayer, but we don’t necessarily have to ask for anything.
 We can vent our frustrations, cry, and pour out our hearts to Him.
 We can talk to Him like we would talk to a friend or a parent.
 After all, He is our Heavenly Father.

-It seems the only one who’s really wants to talk with me about Jacob is G-d.
+It seems the only one who’s really wants to talk with me about my departed son is G-d.
 He’s always there for me.
-He’s never too busy to listen to my complaints and crying.
+He’s never too busy to listen to my complaints and see my crying.
 My child is His child too and He feels my loss.
 He talks to me too, and if I listen, I can hear him.
 It’s not like I hear voices or anything.
 It’s just that sometimes, some comforting thought pops into my head.
 I know He put that thought in there.

 G-d takes pleasure when we reach out to Him.
 Even it’s nothing more than saying ‘G-d, I want to talk to you, I just don’t know what to say’, that in itself is talking to G-d because we’re showing Him that we’ve made Him a real part of our life.
 That’s real prayer.
 That’s really talking to someone.